jamesaoverton/obo-tutorial/docs/processing-data.md

 ## Querying Instance Data with DL Query

-SPARQL can query any RDF data, and OWL is built on RDF, but SPARQL isn't always the best tool when using OWL.
+SPARQL can query over any RDF data, and OWL is built on RDF, but SPARQL isn't always the best tool when using OWL.
 DL Query is specific to OWL and can take advantage of OWL's logical power.

 TODO: Finish writing this section.
 In the meantime, here are some links to get you started: